ADubinA/trump-morpher/README.md

 Written by: Almog Dubin & Reut Shmuel

-Change the t parameter in main.cpp slow down/speed up.
+Change the t parameter in main.cpp to slow down/speed up.